 Errors and Validation

-When the user leaves a field, and the field loses focus, a validation error message will be presented dynamically on that field if an error exists.
-Note: Some use cases might require validation as the user types, where the syntax for each character is checked.
-For example: Checking IP address fields where the only valid characters are numbers and periods.
+When the user leaves a field, i.e. the field loses focus, a validation error message will be presented immediately on that field if an error exists.

 - Ensure validation is relevant to the field.